grousewood-games/solforge/README.md

 ### Desktop

 - Should work fine on a desktop monitor with standard resolution (1080p non-retina) and a pointer device.
-- Smaller screens may crop.
+- Smaller screens should shrink to fit but images may look grainy.
 - 4K resolution is untested.
 I expect either the game takes up 1/4 of the screen, or everything is upscaled and looks fuzzy.
 - Screen refresh rates of 60hz (or multiples of 60) should animate at 60fps.
 Other rates (e.g. 75hz) are untested.
 I expect they should work but with mild animation stutter (e.g. every fourth screen paint will look the same as the one before it).

 ### Mobile

 - Touch controls work, are not the best.
 Use the :computer_mouse: icon or long-presses to mimic right-clicks.
-- Certain screen sizes or aspect ratios may cut off parts of the game or the log.
+- Certain screen sizes or aspect ratios may have an inferior playing experience.
-  - This may be improved in the future.
-- Phone screens are likely to be horrendously disappointing.

 ## Parental Guide